A list of the famous (or infamous) people I have met ... along with my thoughts on the experience!

 “ One of the biggest shocks of my life, running into him at the Samuel French bookstore in Hollywood!
 Coming from NW Indiana originally, he and the Jackson 5 were such a huge part of my growing up, I had to tell him so!
 Bypassed his security guard and approached him, saying I was a fan; he asked if I worked there and I said no, told him about growing up with his music.
 He shook my hand, signed an autograph, and was so gracious and soft-spoken and humble, it was actually touching.
 Say what you want about him and the rumors, I will never, ever forget the kindness he showed me in person. ” - redwriteandblue

-Multiple Emmy and Golden Globe Award winner Martin Sheen is one of America's most celebrated, colorful, and accomplished actors.
-Moving flawlessly between artistic mediums, Sheen's acting range is breathtaking.
-Martin Sheen was born Ramón Antonio Gerardo Estevez in Dayton, Ohio, to Mary-Ann (Phelan)...
+Multiple Emmy- and Golden Globe-winner Martin Sheen is one of America's most celebrated, colorful, and accomplished actors.
+Moving flawlessly between artistic mediums, Sheen's acting range is striking.
+Sheen was born Ramón Antonio Gerard Estevez in Dayton, Ohio, to Mary-Ann (Phelan), an Irish immigrant (from Borrisokane...

 “ Another L.A. stage door experience, the outspoken and hugely talented actor was just like any other guy when you meet him, shaking hands and signing autographs and posing for photos - usually cutting up and joking around the entire time.
 VERY nice man, seems like he's make a great buddy to share some brewskies with.
 Great experience. ” - redwriteandblue